robovm/apple-ios-samples/MusicCube/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.4
+Updated for iOS 8.
+Imported the glext.h header.
+Replaced deprecated AudioSession C APIs with AVAudioSession calls.

 Version 1.3
+Updated with GLKit.
 Removed compiler and Static Analyzer warnings.

 Version 1.2
 Upgraded project to build with the iOS 4.0 SDK.